 Managing Excess Shedding

 Excess shedding can be difficult to manage as pet hair clings to furniture and upholstery.
 The best way forward is to brush your pet’s hair using the right brush.
 Depending on the type of coat it can be anything from a slicker brush to a glove brush.
-Also, consider adding healthy fat to your dog’s diet either through supplementation or whole food.
+Also, consider adding healthy fat to your dog’s diet either through supplementation such as Lipiderm for dogs or whole food.
 You should also increase the frequency of bath during the hot summer months.
 This will help you rinse off the dead hair from your pet’s body, which will significantly reduce the number of hair floating around the house.

 WHEN TO BE CONCERNED ABOUT EXCESSIVE SHEDDING